vseloved/rutils/docs/tutorial.md

 5. Heredoc strings

-Heredoc is a concept from the Shell and Perl that allows to represent strings without the need for escaping.
+Heredoc is a concept from the Shell and Perl that allows representing strings without the need for escaping.
 The variant RUTILS provides uses the open-close syntax: `#/ ... /#`.

 ```
 RTL-USER> #/This is a string
-which allows to use the quote (") without escaping/#
+which allows using the quote (") without escaping/#
 "This is a string
-which allows to use the quote (\") without escaping"
+which allows using the quote (\") without escaping"
 ```

-It might be very usefull for docstrings, to repreent JSON and other documents, etc.
+It might be very useful for docstrings, to represent JSON and other documents, etc.

 Note, that it may not always play well with some REPL (e.g. SLIME), which count open/close quotes.